This post may contain affiliate links. Read our disclosure policy here.

 But did you know that mint is good for so much more?

-Believe it or not there are many uses mint can be used around your home, both in your kitchen as well as other areas of your home.
-Because it is so easy to grow and inexpensive, this makes it the perfect plant for the budget conscious person looking to get some bang for their plant buck!
+Believe it or not, there are many uses mint can be used around your home, both in your kitchen as well as in other areas of your home.
+Because it is so easy to grow and inexpensive, it is the perfect plant for budget-conscious people looking to get some bang for their plant buck!
 Take a look below at 10 uses for mint that you may not know about.
-These are simple uses that you will be inspired to try this weekend no doubt!
-Take a peek.
+You will be inspired to try these simple uses this weekend.

 1. Make your own mint syrup.

-Mint syrup can be used to flavor your summer drinks, snow cones, desserts and more.
-Just boiled min leaves with one part sugar to two parts water to create a simple syrup.
+Mint syrup can be used to flavor your summer drinks, snow cones, desserts, and more.
+Just boil mint leaves with one part sugar to two parts water to create a simple syrup.

 2. Perk up your pesto.

-Add mint leaves to your pesto dishes to give it a pop of refreshing flavor.
-It pairs well with basil or you can even make pesto using mint as the solo herb.
+Add mint leaves to your pesto dishes to give them a pop of refreshing flavor.
+It pairs well with basil, or you can even make mint pesto by using mint as the solo herb.

 3. Utilize as an insect repellent.

-Place pots of mint around your garden (do not plant in your garden directly as it will take over) to repel insects that would love to dine there.
-Ants especially hate it so sprinkle mint wherever they seem to be a problem.
+Place pots of mint around your garden (do not plant in your garden directly, as it will take over EVERYTHING) to repel insects that would love to dine there.
+Ants especially hate it, so sprinkle mint wherever they seem to be a problem.

 4. Chew for fresh breath.